 Salmon Steaks with Avocado and Creme Fraiche Sauce

 If you want to serve something really special for a summer dinner party that leaves you utterly free from any hassle, this cold salmon dish fits the bill perfectly.
 Although this recipe serves six, you can in fact line up salmon steaks in any number you like – 12 or even 24 – which makes it ideal for buffet parties and celebrations.
-In winter, this recipe works equally well served with Parsley Sauce (see related recipe below).
+In winter, this recipe works equally well served with English Parsley Sauce (see related recipe below).

 |For the salmon:|